Security Best Practices

 })

-// ❌ Avoid when possible
+// ❌ Avoid sensitive data

 email: 'user@example.com',